History of Marrakesh: Saadian capital

-Alawite city
+Alawi city

-In the course of the 17th century, the Alawites, another sharifian family, had established themselves in Tafilalet (Sijilmassa region).
-After the death of the Alawite scion Ali al-Sharif in 1640, his son Muley Muhammad became the head of the family and expanded their dominance locally.
+In the course of the 17th century, the Alawis, another sharifian family, had established themselves in Tafilalet (Sijilmassa region).
+After the death of the Alawi scion Ali al-Sharif in 1640, his son Muley Muhammad became the head of the family and expanded their dominance locally.
 Around 1659, one of Muhammed's brothers, Muley al-Rashid was expelled from Tafilalet (or left on his own accord) and proceeded to wander around Morocco, eventually settling in Taza, where he quickly managed to carve out a small fief for himself.
 Muley Muhammad, who had his own ambitions over the country, confronted his brother, but was defeated and killed outside Taza in 1664.
 Al-Rashid seized the family dominions of Talifalet and the Draa valley (which Muhammad had conquered in 1660).
 With these amplified bases, Muley al-Rashid had the wherewithal to launch a campaign of conquest over the rest of Morocco.

 Al-Rashid started his campaign from Taza in the north and entered Fez in 1666, where he was proclaimed sultan.
-Two years later, he defeated the Dili marabouts that controlled the Middle Atlas.
+Two years later, he defeated the Dila marabouts that controlled the Middle Atlas.
 Muley al-Rashid proceeded south to capture Marrakesh in 1669, massacring the Shabana Arabs in the process.
 He then proceeded down into the Sous, conquering it by 1670, thereby reunifying Morocco (save for the coastal areas, which would take a little longer).
-Al-Rashid is usually credited for the erecting the shrine and mosque of Qadi Iyad ("Cadi Ayyad") in Marrakesh, where the remains of his father, Ali al-Sharif, stem of the Alawite dynasty, were translated.
-Two later Alawite rulers (Moulay Suleiman and Muhammad IV) would choose be buried here as well.
+Al-Rashid is usually credited for the erecting the shrine and mosque of Qadi Iyad ("Cadi Ayyad") in Marrakesh, where the remains of his father, Ali al-Sharif, stem of the Alawi dynasty, were translated.
+Two later Alawi rulers (Moulay Suleiman and Muhammad IV) would choose be buried here as well.

 On al-Rashid's death in April 1672, Marrakesh refused to swear allegiance to his brother and successor Ismail Ibn Sharif, who had served as vice-roy in Fez.
 Instead, Marrakeshis opted for his nephew Ahmad ibn Muhriz.
 Ismail promptly marched south, defeated Ahmad and entered Marrakesh in June 1672.
 But Ibn Muhriz escaped and fled to the Sous, from whence he would return in 1674, take Marrakesh back and fortify himself there.
 Ismail was forced to return and lay a two-year siege on the city.
 Marrakesh finally fell to assault in June 1677, and this time Muley Ismail took his revenge on the city, giving it over to the sack.
 Ibn Muhriz, however, had escaped to the Sous again and would try a few more times to recover it, until he was finally tracked down and killed in 1687.